Jakiboy/ReVens/README.md

 ## 💡 Notices

+> [!NOTE]
+> Respecting the rights of software developers is paramount.
+Engaging in activities such as bypassing software protections or reverse engineering software without explicit permission is not only generally illegal, but also unethical.
+It’s essential to utilize software in the manner intended by its creators and in compliance with the stipulated terms of service or license agreement.

 * Reverse Engineering tools are denied by **Antivirus** (Due to binary patching algorithms, debugging ...etc).
 * **100% clean**: All detections are **false positives**, there's no malware included.
 * You should make an **Antivirus** exception to avoid detection, or use a **secured** virtual machine.